drinkjava2/jBox/README.md

 The above naming rules use "*" as a fuzzy matching character, representing any length, any character.

 #### Annotation mode AOP configuration
-The annotation method AOP has only two types, for the method and for the class, there is no context.
+The annotation method AOP has only two types, for method and for class.
 The annotation method requires a special annotation @AOP, which is used to customize the AOP annotations.
 The usage examples are as follows:
 ```
 public static class Interceptor1 implements MethodInterceptor {